Andrew-Raz-ACRV/SnakeRaven-Project/README.md

 2. **Update** : Go to raven_18_05/raven_2 and update its contents with the three folders: /src /msg /include in the contents of folder [raven_2](https://github.com/Andrew-Raz-ACRV/SnakeRaven-Project/tree/main/raven_2).
 Keep a back up of the original RAVEN II code just in case.

-3. **Make** : Open a new terminal and cd to the Raven II directory.
+3. **Make** : Open a new terminal (ctrl-alt-t) and cd to the Raven II directory.
 Run catkin_make to compile the new content and modifications
 Note: the sourcing step "source devel/setup.bash" is automatically being run on the QUT computer as it is being called in the .bashrc file
 ```
 cd raven_18_05